-Timing is everything—especially when it comes to marketing content like emails.
+Timing is everything—especially when it comes to online marketing content like emails.
 When you send your emails can be just as important as the actual email content itself—send an email out too soon and you run the risk of scaring away a potential customer or sharing a company announcement before it’s ready.
 Send it too late, and you might miss an opportunity.

 That’s why your email marketing strategy needs to include an organized schedule.
 With an email marketing calendar, you can plan your emails in advance.
 For larger organizations where many teams send emails, you need something to make sure that all emails, company-wide, are scheduled in the same way.
 That’s where an email marketing calendar template comes in.